 These tests will help the doctor determine the extent of the cancer and the best way to treat it.

 Staging gives an idea of how far cancer has spread.
-Staging for throat cancers will depend on the type.
+Staging for throat cancer will depend on the type.

-Distant: Cancer has spread to other parts of the body, such as the liver.
+- Stage 4: Cancer has spread to nearby tissue; to larger or more distant lymph nodes; or to other parts of the body, such as the lungs.

 The grade of the cancer also affects treatment and outlook.
-A high grade cancer is more aggressive than a low grade one.
-It is more likely to grow quickly.
+A high-grade cancer is

-When a doctor knows the stage and grade of the cancer, they will talk to the individual about their treatment options.
+When a doctor knows the stage and grade of the cancer, they will talk with the individual about their treatment options.